Castles in Aberdeenshire

 Ballater is located just over an hour west of Aberdeen.
 It is a picturesque Victorian village in the centre of the Royal Deeside area, which is located in the Cairngorms National Park.

 Ballater is well known for its royal connections, notably Balmoral Castle, one of the residences of the Royal Family, and the Royal Lochnager Distillery, which is definitely worth a visit when in this part of Aberdeenshire.
-Our inn in Ballater the Deeside Inn is the perfect location to stay over to take in the sights of this wonderful area of the Cairngorms National Park.
+Our inn in Ballater the Balmoral Arms (formerly named Deeside Inn) is the perfect location to stay over to take in the sights of this wonderful area of the Cairngorms National Park.

 Photograph via: Flickr, CC SA 2.0, Stuart Yeates

 This castle near Ballater is open to the public for visits for part of each year, with restaurant and afternoon tea available.